jacekturek/fuzyecon/README.md

 # fuzyecon
-Mathematical economics can be written in R language.
+Mathematical economics is some system of formulas and models for economic science.
 I want to use R laguage library for fuzzy sets, and write about

 > *fuzzy inference*

-The ("sets") library in R is a tool for fuzzy sets fuzzy logic etc.
+in this context.

-The sets have many features,
+The ("sets") library in R is a tool where fuzzy logic is implemented.

 > e.g. fuzzy inference, fuzzy system, fuzzy rules and other tools.